seek-ai/esengine/README.md

 # Default connection

-By default ES engine does not try to implicit create a connection for you, but you can do it easily:
+By default ES engine does not try to implicit create a connection for you, but you can easily achieve this overwriting the **get_es** method and returning a default connection or using any kind of technique as RoundRobin or Mocking for tests

 ```python